alphagov/bulk-changer/README.md

 ```
 usage: ./bulk-update-file [options]
     -h, --help          print this usage information
     --dry-run           simulate filtering repositories, but do not actually raise pull requests
     --github-token      GitHub API token

     --file-path         path to the file to create/update (required)
     --file-content      desired content of the file (required)

 pull request options:
     --branch            name of the branch to commit the change to (required)
     --pr-title          title for the PR to raise (required)
     --pr-description    description of the PR to raise (required)

 filtering options:
+    --if-any-exist      only raise a PR if any of the given paths exist on the main branch (may be specified multiple times)
+    --if-all-exist      only raise a PR if all of the given paths exist on the main branch (may be specified multiple times)
-    --if-file-exists      only raise a PR if this file exists on the main branch (may be specified multiple times)
+    --unless-any-exist  only raise a PR if any of the given paths do not exist on the main branch (may be specified multiple times)
-    --unless-file-exists  only raise a PR if this file does not exist on the main branch (may be specified multiple times)
+    --unless-all-exist  only raise a PR if all of the given paths do not exist on the main branch (may be specified multiple times)
 ```

 ## Examples